lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-1-day.md

       After lunch we will hike another 2 hours through the rainforest, enjoying the 2 waterfalls along the trail.
   - item: >-
-      Ending the trail at Khun Poy village, IF time allows we can go and visit the local school.
+      Ending the trail at Khun Poy village, enjoy a local hilltribe coffee shop after the trek, at the villages little coffee shop.
   - item: Arrive back in Chiang Mai around 6pm.
 notes: >-
   Please note that trails and stops may change due to weather and seasonal